 eSavvyHealth will never endorse a specific product or treatment, and will never make money from advertising products and services.
 Our purpose is your empowerment, and we look forward to your participation in the eSavvyHealth community.

-Bob Graves, eSavvyHealth’s Founder, Executive Director and Executive Editor, brings more than three decades of editorial, publishing and training experience to this mission.
+Bob Graves, eSavvyHealth’s Founder and Executive Editor, brings more than three decades of editorial, publishing and training experience to this mission.

-In the 1980s, as a co-founder of e.Republic, he was instrumental in establishing the Government Technology event and publishing divisions of the company. eRepublic quickly became a respected source of news, in-depth articles, and research on the rapidly-changing world of information technology, providing much-needed resources to hundreds of government agencies and IT companies across the country. e.Republic expanded rapidly from a single conference in Sacramento, California to encompass scores of regional and local conferences and a wide range of print and online publications.
+In the 1980s, as a co-founder of a national media company, he was instrumental in establishing its event and publishing divisions.
+The company quickly became a respected source of news, in-depth articles, and research on the rapidly-changing world of information technology, providing much-needed resources to hundreds of government agencies and IT companies across the country.
+The company expanded rapidly from a single conference to encompass scores of regional and local conferences and a wide range of print and online publications.

-In 2006, capitalizing on his academic training in environmental studies at the University of California, Santa Barbara, he co-founded and served as president and editor-at-large of Green Technology.
-For more than a decade, this nonprofit publishing organization has supported the efforts of public and private sector professionals by organizing education sessions and in-depth training on effective strategies for all aspects of sustainable practice.
-Through product expos, Green Technology also highlights innovations in green products and services.
+In 2006, capitalizing on his academic training in environmental studies at the University of California, Santa Barbara, Bob co-founded and served as president and editor-at-large of a nonprofit publishing organization.
+For more than a decade, he supported the efforts of public and private sector professionals by organizing education sessions and in-depth training on effective strategies for all aspects of sustainable practices.

-Bob’s most recent work in the field of sustainability involved service as associate director and content curator of the Governing Institute, where he provided advice on smart and sustainable approaches to water, waste, energy, transportation and building systems by publishing articles and by organizing and presenting at Governing conferences throughout the country.
+Bob’s most recent work in the field of sustainability involved service as associate director and content curator of a national policy institute, where he provided advice on smart and sustainable approaches to water, waste, energy, transportation, and building systems by publishing articles and by organizing and presenting at conferences throughout the country.

 co-Founder and Chief Curriculum Officer